nasa/openmct/docs/src/guide/index.md

 candidate (the thing which may or may not be allowed) and, optionally, a context (describing, generally, the context in which the decision is occurring.)

-The types of objects passed for “candidate” and “context” vary by category; these types are documented below.
+The types of objects passed for 'candidate' and 'context' vary by category; these types are documented below.

 ## Policy Categories

-The platform understands the following policy categories (specifiable as the `category` parameter of an policy’s extension definition.)
+The platform understands the following policy categories (specifiable as the `category` parameter of an policy's extension definition.)

 * `action`: Determines whether or not a given action is allowable.
 The candidate argument here is an Action; the context is its action context object.
 * `composition`: Determines whether or not domain objects of a given type are allowed to contain domain objects of another type.
-The candidate argument here is the container’s `Type`; the context argument is the `Type` of the object to be contained.
+The candidate argument here is the container's `Type`; the context argument is the `Type` of the object to be contained.
 * `view`: Determines whether or not a view is applicable for a domain object.
-The candidate argument is the view’s extension definition; the context argument is the `DomainObject` to be viewed.
+The candidate argument is the view's extension definition; the context argument is the `DomainObject` to be viewed.

 # Build, Test, Deploy